airspeed-velocity/asv/docs/source/using.rst

     $ asv quickstart
     Edit asv.conf.json to get started.

-Now that you have the bare bones of a benchmarking suite, the first thing to do is to edit the configuration file, ``asv.conf.json``.
+Now that you have the bare bones of a benchmarking suite, let's edit the configuration file, ``asv.conf.json``.
-Open it in your favorite editor.
 Like most files that **airspeed velocity** uses and generates, it is a JSON file.

 There are comments in the file describing what each of the elements do, and there is also a :ref:`conf-reference` with more details.
 The